 High-quality training data sets that are well-labeled and structured, use common data models and common data elements annotated by domain experts, and combine previously unconnected data resources that can be used to train algorithms to elucidate knowledge and extract relevant data points for research.
-This project will curate high-quality training data sets on two use cases: (1) kidney disease which ONC will lead together with the National Institutes of Health and (2) drug resistance in patients infected with tuberculosis which will be implemented by NLM with the National Institute of Allergy and Infectious Diseases (NIAID).
-The lead agencies will use these training data sets to develop, train, and improve algorithm performance.
-The project will also develop and disseminate papers and a final report that discuss the current strengths and limitations of AI for patient-centered outcomes research (PCOR), industry, and the Department of Health and Human Services (HHS).
-It will also include a forward-looking section that will provide an initial high-level blueprint identifying the potential for HHS to use AI in discovery, safety surveillance, and to address key issues facing the people served by its programs (e.g., Medicare, Medicaid).
+This project curated high-quality training data sets on two use cases: (1) kidney disease, which ONC led together with the National Institutes of Health and (2) drug resistance in patients infected with tuberculosis, which was implemented by NLM with the National Institute of Allergy and Infectious Diseases (NIAID).
+The lead agencies used these training data sets to develop, train, and improve algorithm performance.
+The project also developed and disseminated papers and two final reports that discuss the current strengths and limitations of AI for patient-centered outcomes research (PCOR), industry, and the Department of Health and Human Services (HHS).
+It also included a forward-looking section that provides an initial high-level blueprint identifying the potential for HHS to use AI in discovery, safety surveillance, and addresses key issues facing the people served by its programs (e.g., Medicare, Medicaid).

 PROJECT PURPOSE & GOALS

 This project enhanced the capacity of PCOR researchers to use machine learning by developing and disseminating a number of resources that present not only training data and methods but also lessons learned.
 Evidence generated from this application of AI can support multiple federal and HHS investments in precision medicine, kidney, and tuberculosis research programs so providers can match patients to the best treatments based on their specific health conditions, life experiences, and genetic/phenotypic profiles.

 - Develop high-quality training data sets and capture lessons learned from best practices in data annotation and curation, and compile insights on the data quantity and quality requirements for machine learning as applied in PCOR.